twrightsman/GRZ_QC_Workflow/docs/output.md

 ## Introduction

 This document describes some key steps as well as the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.

-The directories listed below will be created in the results directory after the pipeline has finished.
-All paths are relative to the top-level results directory.

 ## Pipeline overview